sadrulemail/snowflake-data-pipeline-automation/README.md

 Dynamic Visualizations: The final "Analyze & Visualize" step features a tabbed interface with five different business insights, each represented by a chart or a table.

-Responsive Design: The entire application is built with a mobile-first approach using Tailwind CSS to ensure it looks and works well on any device.